-Condition for Retirement An allowance is paid upon becoming permanently disabled after completion of at least 5 years of total service credit.
-Amount of Allowance 1.
-For those who were active members prior to July 29, 1992 and did not elect the benefit structure outlined below, an allowance based on service to date of disablement, plus, service to age 60.
+Condition for Retirement

+An allowance is paid upon becoming permanently disabled after completion of at least 5 years of total service credit.

+1. For those who were active members prior to July 29, 1992 and did not elect the benefit structure outlined below, an allowance based on service to date of disablement, plus, if the age at disablement is less than 60, continuous service to age 60.
 The allowance is computed in the same manner as the defined benefit service retirement allowance, subject to a minimum of 30% of FAS and a maximum of 75% of FAS.
 It is payable for life, unless terminated.